ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The surprising reasons behind OpenAI’s move and what it means for the future of web development</blockquote>

 <h3>4.
-What We Talk About When We Talk About Next.js Best Practices? - <a href="https://medium.com/israeli-tech-radar/what-we-talk-about-when-we-talk-about-next-js-best-practices-d314ad3befed" target="_blank" rel="noopener noreferrer">link</a></h3>
+React.FC is better than you think! - <a href="https://medium.com/@karimshalapy/react-fc-is-better-than-you-think-53e5434a4db0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nitzan Shachar`**
+✍️ **posted by `Karim Shalapy`**

-<blockquote>As software developers, we like to think of ourselves as builders, and our entire discourse follows: we keep folders of the construction…</blockquote>
+<blockquote>Exploring the benefits & challenges of using React.FC for typing React components, with insights on when and how to implement it effective.</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>